f5devcentral/xchaazdemoguide/README.md

 ### Attaching label

-When the site is created, the label should be assigned.
+When the site is created, a label should be assigned.
 Use the *ves.io/siteName* label to name the site.
 Follow the instructions below to configure the site.

 First, open the menu of the created Azure VNET site and navigate to **Manage Configuration**.